 16. The Four Agreements by Don Miguel Ruiz: In The Four Agreements, bestselling author don Miguel Ruiz reveals the source of self-limiting beliefs that rob us of joy and create needless suffering.
 Based on ancient Toltec wisdom, The Four Agreements offer a powerful code of conduct that can rapidly transform our lives to a new experience of freedom, true happiness, and love.

-17. Love Does by Thomas Nelson: When Love Does, life gets interesting.
+17. Love Does by Bob Goff: When Love Does, life gets interesting.
 Each day turns into a hilarious, whimsical, meaningful chance that makes faith simple and real.
 Each chapter is a story that forms a book, a life.
 And this is one life you don’t want to miss.
 Light and fun, unique and profound, the lessons drawn from Bob’s life and attitude just might inspire you to be secretly incredible, too.

 18. Resisting Happiness by Matthew Kelly: Are you happy?
 It may be the wrong question.
 Most of us think we are relatively happy, while at the same time knowing that we could be happier — maybe even a lot happier.
 Ordinary people and the finest philosophers have been exploring the question of happiness for thousands of years, and theories abound.
 But this is not a book of theory.
 Resisting Happiness is a deeply personal, disarmingly transparent look at why we sabotage our own happiness and what to do about it.